Notepatra Notepatra v0.1.114 docs

 Terminal

-Built-in terminal panel (Linux/macOS).
-Uses QProcess to spawn bash/zsh and feeds stdout/stderr to a monospace widget.
-Not a full pty (no colors, no curses) — fine for simple commands and scripts, not for vim/htop.
+Built-in terminal panel (Linux/macOS/Windows).
+Uses QProcess to spawn the platform shell (bash/zsh on Linux/macOS, pwshcmd.exe on Windows) and feeds stdout/stderr to a monospace widget, rendering ANSI colour escapes.
+Not a full pty (no curses) — fine for simple commands and scripts, not for vim/htop.

 REST client

-A Postman-lite panel: URL field, method dropdown (GET/POST/PUT/PATCH/DELETE/HEAD), headers editor, request body editor with JSON syntax highlighting, response viewer with pretty-printed JSON output + status code + timing.
+A Postman-lite panel: URL field, method dropdown (GET/POST/PUT/PATCH/DELETE/HEAD/OPTIONS), headers editor, monospace request body editor, response viewer with pretty-printed JSON output + status code + timing.

 Hex editor